2021 Russian legislative election: International

 Putin's government restricted Organization for Security and Co-operation in Europe (OSCE) representatives from carrying out election monitoring activity; the Russian government cited COVID-19 concerns but did not elaborate on details.
 The OSCE reported that Russian authorities insisted on limiting a number of OSCE Office for Democratic Institutions and Human Rights observers to 50, and limiting the number of the OSCE Parliamentary Assembly observers to ten, even though the Russian government response to the COVID-19 pandemic had no restrictions that "would seem to prevent the deployment of a full election observation mission" at that time.
 It was the first time since 1993 that the OSCE would not participate in observing elections in Russia.
 The OSCE had earlier determined that 420 short-term and 80 long-term observers would be needed in order to reliably assess the process.
 Faced with major limitations on its freedom to observe, OSCE decided not to send a monitoring team at all.
 Only a symbolic delegation would be present.

-In August 2021, the Russian government designated Golos (the country's only independent election monitor) as a "foreign agent" under the Russian foreign agent law; the move hindered the group's ability to observe the election.
+In August 2021, the Russian government designated Golos (funded in part by USAID, NED, the US Government & Embassy) as a "foreign agent" under the Russian foreign agent law; the move hindered the group's ability to observe the election.
 According to TASS, 55 unnamed countries would send up to 249 delegates to observe the election.
 The Parliamentary Assembly of the Council of Europe announced that it would send a five-member mission to Moscow for the three days of the election.